 Although the majority of our revenue is from the sale of unregulated items, many of our products or products that we may develop are, or may be, subject to extensive regulation by governmental authorities in the United States, including the USDA and the FDA, and by similar agencies in other countries.
-These regulations govern, among other things, the development, testing, manufacturing, labeling, storage, pre-market approval, advertising, promotion, sale and distribution of our products.
+These regulations govern, among other things, the development, testing, manufacturing, labeling, storage, premarket approval, advertising, promotion, sale and distribution of our products.
 Satisfaction of these requirements can take several years to achieve and the time needed to satisfy them may vary substantially, based on the type, complexity and novelty of the product.
 Any product that we develop must receive all relevant regulatory approval or clearances, if required, before it may be marketed in a particular country.
 The following summarizes the major U.S. government agencies that regulate animal health products:

 - USDA.
 Vaccines and certain single use, point-of-care diagnostics are considered veterinary biologics and are therefore regulated by the Center for Veterinary Biologics, or CVB, of the USDA.
 Industry data indicate that it takes approximately four years and in excess of \$1.0 million to license a conventional vaccine for animals from basic research through licensing.
 In contrast to vaccines, single use, point-of-care diagnostics can typically be licensed by the USDA in about two years, at considerably less cost.
 However, vaccines or diagnostics that use innovative materials, such as those resulting from recombinant DNA technology, usually require additional time to license.
 The USDA licensing process involves the submission of several data packages.
 These packages include information on how the product will be manufactured, information on the efficacy and safety of the product in laboratory and target animal studies and information on performance of the product in field conditions. - FDA.
 Pharmaceutical products, which typically include synthetic compounds, are approved and monitored by the Center for Veterinary Medicine of the FDA.
-Industry data indicate that developing a new drug for animals requires approximately 4 to 6 years from the initiation of a regulatory process to market introduction and costs approximately \$4 to \$6 million.
-Of this time, approximately three years is spent in animal studies and the regulatory review process.
+Under the Federal Food, Drug and Cosmetic Act, the same statutory standard for FDA approval applies to both human and animal drugs: demonstrated safety, efficacy and compliance with FDA manufacturing standards.
 However, unlike human drugs, neither preclinical studies nor a sequential phase system of studies are required.
 Rather, for animal drugs, studies for safety and efficacy may be conducted immediately in the species for which the drug is intended.
 Thus, there is no required phased evaluation of drug performance, and the Center for Veterinary Medicine will review data at appropriate times in the drug development process.
-In addition, the time and cost for developing companion animal drugs may be significantly less than for drugs for livestock animals, which are estimated to be approximately 10 to 12 years from the initiation of a regulatory process to market introduction and may have costs of approximately \$10 to \$12 million. - EPA.
+The process can be costly and time consuming, requiring up to \$100 million and seven to ten years to sell an animal drug in the market.
+In addition, the time and cost for developing companion animal drugs may be significantly less than for drugs for livestock animals, which generally have enhanced standards designed to ensure safety in the food chain. - EPA.
 Products that are applied topically to animals or to premises to control external parasites are regulated by the Environmental Protection Agency, or EPA.